SmartTokenLabs/TokenScript/doc/javascript_api.md

 There are 3 args supplied to the `web3.tokens.dataChanged` callback:

-* oldTokens — this contains the value of the token instance before this change
+* old data — this contains the data — token instance and card attribute values — before the change
-* updatedTokens — this contains the value of the token instance after this change
+* updated data — this contains the data — token instance and card attribute values — after the change
 * tokenCardId — the CSS ID of the wrapper `<div>` to place content in

 Developers can use this callback and the arguments to figure out what has changed.
 We might point them to a good JSON-diff library; but since the purpose here is just to render a static layout, they can just re-render the whole DOM as we do in our examples.